Rich in Heritage and Tradition

 When it comes to winemaking, Rick is very much a ‘minimalist’ and believing very much in French concept of ‘terroir’, he prefers to do most of his winemaking in the vineyard in the 5 months leading up to harvest, controlling yields, managing a flavour-inducing canopy and generally aiming for the best possible sugar/acid/flavour balance.

 This philosophy is evident in his wines, which are invariably richly coloured and flavoursome, show great natural balance and an ability to age gracefully.
-A range of estate grown varietals and blends, headed by the impressive ‘Draycott’ Shiraz are available from the cellars.
+A range of estate grown varietals and blends, headed by the impressive ‘Draycott’ Shiraz is available from the cellars.